Linkurious/ogma-react/README.md

 ### `<Tooltip />`

 Tooltip component.
 It automatically adjusts the position of the tooltip based on the target of the event (or is static if position is defined).
-Its children can be a Function Component that has the target of the event as argument.
+Its children can be a function that returns a ReactNode and has the target of the event as argument.

 #### Props